Summary for Decision-Makers

 Unlike static websites, web apps can integrate advanced analytics to capture user behavior, transaction data, and performance metrics in real time.

-These benefits illustrate why more businesses are moving away from purely informational sites toward custom web application development.
-Not only to improve user experience but also to deliver measurable operational impact.
+These benefits illustrate why more businesses are moving beyond purely informational websites toward custom web application development, not only to improve user experience but also to deliver measurable operational impact.

 Types of Web Applications